View Tuition and Fees

 Step 11.
 TAKE A LOCAL TUBERCULOSIS TEST (TB)

 Hawaiʻi State Board of Health requires all international students to take a TB test here on the island shortly after arrival.
 Students should plan to arrive in Hawaiʻi in enough time to take the test and receive results prior to the start of the semester.

 Step 12.
 PLACEMENT TESTING

-Once you have been accepted to the college, we will send you information on when and where to take your placement test.
-All new students need to take the COMPASS Placement Test to determine current levels of English and Math skills.
+Once you have been accepted to the college, you will need to determine if you need to take an Accuplacer Placement test.
+All new students that do not meet the alternate placement options * need to take the Accuplacer Placement Test to determine current levels of English and Math skills.
 The test should be taken before registering for courses.

 Step 13.
 ONLINE STUDENT ORIENTATION (First Year Students ONLY)

 All first year students are required to complete online orientation before they meet with an academic advisor.
 Please contact UHMC First Year Experience (FYE) Office at (808) 984-3549 or visit the FYE website.

 Step 14.
 MEET WITH ACADEMIC COUNSELORS AND REGISTER FOR COURSES